A'ja Wilson's Success and Achievements in Timeline

 2014: National High School Player of the Year

-In 2014, A'ja Wilson was named the National High School Player of The Year, a Parade and McDonald's All-American, and the #1 rated ESPN HoopGurlz prospect after leading Heathwood Hall to the state championship as a senior.
+In 2014, A'ja Wilson led Heathwood Hall to the state championship as a senior.
+Averaging 35 points, 15 rebounds, and 5 blocks per game, she was named National High School Player of The Year, a Parade and McDonald's All-American, and the #1 rated ESPN HoopGurlz prospect.
+She committed to play for Dawn Staley at the University of South Carolina.

 2017: NCAA Women's Basketball Championship

-In 2017, A'ja Wilson helped lead the South Carolina Gamecocks to their first NCAA Women's Basketball Championship and won the NCAA basketball tournament Most Outstanding Player award.
+In 2017, A'ja Wilson helped lead the South Carolina Gamecocks to their first NCAA Women's Basketball Championship and she won the NCAA basketball tournament Most Outstanding Player award.

-2017: National Championship and Tournament MVP
+2017: National Championship

-June 16, 2018: Career-High 35 Points
+June 16, 2018: Career-High Points

-2018: Best Season Statistically
+2018: Best season statistically

 In 2018, A'ja Wilson had her best season statistically, and won all of the National player of the year awards.
 She won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
 Wilson finished her college career at South Carolina as the all-time leading scorer for the school.